quapsale/cryptoanalytics/README.md

 ## Data
-The data source used to gather information about cryptocurenncy trends is [CoinMarketCap](https://coinmarketcap.com/).
+The data source used to gather information about cryptocurrency trends is [CoinMarketCap](https://coinmarketcap.com/).
 The script to generate the raw dataset (raw_data_pull.py) will extract historical information about prices, volumes and market cap of a pre-specified set of coins for a determined time frame.